"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Background Related Work

 \subsection{User Adoption of VPNs and Other Tools}

 As users adopt more privacy-enhancing tools such as VPNs for a variety of reasons, their privacy needs become important to assimilate.
-The different levels of privacy expectations may depend on myriad factors like the reasons for use, tolerance of failure, legality of these VPN services in the country of the user \etc. Only few community efforts focus on providing threat model based VPN (and other tools) recommendations, such as the Security Planner~\cite{security-planner}.
+The level of security and privacy a user needs may depend on myriad factors like the reasons for use, tolerance of failure, legality of these VPN services in the country of the user \etc. Only few community efforts focus on providing threat model based VPN (and other tools) recommendations, such as the Security Planner~\cite{security-planner}.
 We present the related work summarized in relevance to the topics studied:

 \textbf{Prior work studying VPN users: } Namara \etal~\cite{namara2020emotional} conducted a study with 90 technologically savvy users and studied the adoption and usage of VPNs, and the barriers they encounter in adopting them.
 They find users with emotional reasons to use a VPN such as fear of surveillance or desire for privacy, are more likely to continue using them rather users who use it for practical reasons.
 Similarly exploring the factors that influence user decisions to adopt VPN apps, Sombatruang \etal~\cite{sombatruang2020attributes} interviewed 32 users in UK and Japan and found that user review rating and price significantly influenced the choosing of a VPN to use.